Jeff Wayne's Musical Version of The War of the Worlds: Sides three and four: The Earth Under the Martians

 The wandering Journalist discovers that red weed—the vegetation that gives Mars its color—has taken root on Earth and spread rapidly across the landscape.
 In a churchyard, he encounters the Parson Nathaniel and his wife Beth.
 The trio takes refuge in a nearby cottage that is soon surrounded by black smoke—a Martian chemical weapon.
 Nathaniel, driven mad by his horrific experiences of the Martian attacks, blames himself for the invasion and believes the invaders are demons arising from human evil.
-As Beth attempts to restore his faith in humanity, a Martian cylinder crashes into the cottage and she is buried under the rubble.
+As Beth attempts to restore his faith in humanity, a Martian cylinder crashes into the cottage; Beth is buried under the rubble and killed.
 The newly arrived Martians construct a handling machine: a squat, spider-like vehicle used to capture and collect humans.
 After nine days of hiding in the ruins, the Journalist and Nathaniel see the Martians 'eating'—harvesting human blood and injecting it into their own veins.
 Nathaniel resolves to confront the 'demons', believing that he has been chosen to destroy them with his prayers and holy cross.
 The Journalist knocks him unconscious to silence his ravings, but the Martians are already alerted.
 A mechanical claw explores the cottage and drags Nathaniel away.
 Eventually, the Martians abandon their camp and the Journalist continues his journey to London.

 He again encounters the Artilleryman, who is planning a new life underground that would allow humans to evade the Martians and ultimately strike back with reverse-engineered fighting machines.
 The Journalist, however, realizing the Artilleryman's ambitions far exceed his abilities, soon leaves.
 Upon reaching London, he finds the city desolate and empty.
 Driven to suicide by intense despair and loneliness, he surrenders to a fighting machine but realizes it is inert, the Martian inside dead.

 In the first epilogue, the Journalist reports that the Martians were defeated by Earth's bacteria—to which they had no resistance—and that, as humanity recovered from the invasion, he was reunited with Carrie.
 But, he says, the question remains: is Earth now safe, or are the Martians learning from their failures and preparing for a second invasion?

-In the second epilogue, set 80 years later, a NASA mission to Mars flounders when the control center from Pasadena loses contact with the unmanned spacecraft.
+In the second epilogue, set 80 years later, a NASA mission to Mars flounders when the control centre from Pasadena loses contact with the uncrewed spacecraft.
 The controller sees a green flare erupt from Mars' surface.
 The controller tries to contact NASA, but all communication seems to have been blocked.
-This leaves a question mark of what's going to happen and the fate of the earth, with the possibility of a second Martian invasion.
+The album ends with the fate of the Earth ambiguous, with the possibility of a second Martian invasion.